notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 use std::ops::Deref;

-// This should look vaguely familiar, but we're setting up a connection pool
+// This should look somewhat similar to the diesel establish_connection() example,
-// instead of a single connection.
+// but we're setting up a connection pool instead of a single connection.
 // Notice the return type is r2d2::Pool of type r2d2_diesel::ConnectionManager
 // of type diesel::pg::PgConnection.
 // We imported all those modules to avoid the nasty prefixing.